scott-fuhrmann/Cybersecurity-Project-1/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet except for the Jump-Box machine.
-This means that only the Jump-Box machine is able to be logged into from an IP address outside the Azure resource group.
+This means that only the Jump-Box machine can be logged into from an IP address outside the Azure resource group.
 The Jump-box machine can only be accessed (logged into) from IP address 101.182.75.17 (identified as "Workstation" in the diagram above).

 All other machines within the network can only be accessed (logged into) from the Jump-Box machine.